Skip to content

 The type of rice used in biryani is crucial to the final outcome.
 Basmati rice, with its long grains, delicate aroma, and non-sticky texture, is the preferred choice for authentic biryani.
 Its ability to absorb flavors without becoming mushy makes it ideal for this slow-cooked dish.
 The quality of the basmati rice significantly impacts the overall texture and taste of the biryani.
 Aged basmati rice is often preferred, as it tends to be drier and less prone to clumping.

-See also Chicken Rambo Biryani: The Definitive Guide to Flavor, Technique & Tradition
+See also Thalappakatti Kola Biryani: The Definitive Guide to Authentic Taste & Preparation

 Shan Biryani Masala: A Convenient Shortcut (with Caveats)